nathan-a-king/website/content/posts/the-mispricing-of-understanding.md

 Generative AI ensures that any fixed skill will eventually be automated.
 The only defensible advantage is the rate of re-skilling—the compound interest of comprehension.
 When intelligence is cheap and understanding expensive, learning speed becomes destiny.

 The models will continue to improve; the market will continue to misprice; and the rest of us will race, not against the machines, but against our own inertia.
 In the Learning-Rate Economy, every mind is both asset and algorithm.
-The price of compute will fluctuate. **The price of understanding will only rise—and that’s the one market no algorithm can clear.**
+The price of compute will fluctuate.
+The price of understanding will only rise—and that’s the one market no algorithm can clear.

-* * *
+---

-### **Works Cited**
+### Works Cited

 - Brynjolfsson, Erik et al. “Generative AI at Work.” _Stanford Institute for Economic Policy Research (SIEPR)_, 2023. [https://siepr.stanford.edu/news/generative-ai-boost-can-boost-productivity-without-replacing-workers](https://siepr.stanford.edu/news/generative-ai-boost-can-boost-productivity-without-replacing-workers)
 - Federal Reserve Bank of St. Louis. _The Impact of Generative AI on Work Productivity._ Feb 2025. [https://www.stlouisfed.org/on-the-economy/2025/feb/impact-generative-ai-work-productivity](https://www.stlouisfed.org/on-the-economy/2025/feb/impact-generative-ai-work-productivity)